All wood burning artists will have this thought cross their mind at some point, how can I make sure my wood burning art doesn’t fade?

 4. Seal your work

-One way to protect your wood burns from dirt, grime, air, and oil is to seal it.
+Another way to protect your wood burns from dirt, grime, air, and oil is to seal it.
 Sealing your pyrography art gives it a layer of protection and I do this for most of my work.

 5. Avoid heat, humidity, and moisture